Teaching and Learning

 How do we achieve our aims?

-Staff consider how best their needs can be met as part of the performance management process.
+Staff consider how best their needs can be met as part of their continuous professional development.

 If there is no expertise available in school and curriculum developments necessitate the use of external training courses, these are approved and booked following recognised procedures and practices.